rpianezza/GenomeDelta/Manual.md

     performed using MUSCLE.
   - the **consensus** sequence of the cluster, then concatenated with the other consensus into the **candidates.fasta** output.

+# Interpreting the results and potential issues

+The main output file for repetitive sequences is `GD-candidates.fasta`, which represents a list of candidates invaders in the time range going from the old genome collection time to the recent assembly collection time.
+However, not all the sequences found in the file are probably real invaders.

+Inside the file, you will probably find sequences of **telomeric repeats**: telomeres often have coverage gaps in sequencing efforts, thus a telomeric repetitive region could remain unsequenced in the FASTQ file and appear as coverage gap in the FASTA assembly, ending in our candidates list.
+It is thus important to check where are the repetitive sequences of the cluster (the FASTA name of the sequences contains the genomic position).

+Also, an invading TE with a consistent sequence similarity to another (old, non recently invading) TE will result in reads mapping to the supposed “coverage gap” of the new TE.
+Thus, instead of having a clean coverage gap representing the new TE insertion, we will have some reads mapping on at least a part of the gap.
+In the **GenomeDelta** output, you may find **different parts of the same, new TE in different “clusters”**, so in different FASTA entries, each representing a “clean” gap in the coverage divided by a high coverage region (es. a part of the TE very similar to the old TE, where the reads are mapping).

+Those problems could be solved by playing with the options provided by the software, but multiple run of **GenomeDelta** could be necessary to polish the results.

+Furthermore, the quality of both the FASTQ file and the FASTA assembly have an impact on the purity of the results.

+- If the **FASTQ** file has a low coverage or/and a high gaps percentage, many coverage gaps will be identified by GenomeDelta when mapping to the assembly.

+- If the **FASTA** assembly has a low quality, for example many contigs, there could be contigs where the reads are not mapping at all (es. contaminations from other organisms).
+The quality of the long read assembly is thus crucial for a smooth **GenomeDelta** run.

 # Step-by-step explanation of GenomeDelta’s workflow